swapnanilC/MY-CHAT-BOT/README.md

 🛠️ Tech Stack

-Python
+1.Python

-Streamlit
+2.Streamlit

-LangChain
+3.LangChain

-FAISS
+4.FAISS

-HuggingFace Sentence Transformers
+5.HuggingFace Sentence Transformers

-Ollama (TinyLLaMA)
+6.Ollama (TinyLLaMA)

-PyPDF2
+7.PyPDF2

 📂 Project Workflow

-Upload a PDF file
+1.Upload a PDF file

-Extract text from the document
+2.Extract text from the document

-Split text into chunks
+3.Split text into chunks

-Generate embeddings using HuggingFace models
+4.Generate embeddings using HuggingFace models

-Store vectors in FAISS
+5.Store vectors in FAISS

-Retrieve relevant chunks for a query
+6.Retrieve relevant chunks for a query

-Generate answers using a local LLM
+7.Generate answers using a local LLM

 ⚙️ Installation & Setup
 1️⃣ Clone the Repository